 One of the fundamental issues closely related to war is the issue of captivity.
-On all fronts of the Great War, six to nine million soldiers and officers, according to different estimates, were sent to prisoner-of-war camps over the course of the war.
+On all fronts of the Great War, 6 to 9 million soldiers and officers, according to different estimates, were sent to prisoner-of-war camps from the beginning to the end of the war40.
 Regardless of the organisational structure and geographical latitude, the greatest problem faced by the camps was shortage of food and illnesses.
-Hunger and related diseases were the main cause of death, both in France and Germany, where the accommodation and sanitary conditions were the mildest, and in camps in Russia, Italy and Turkey, where they were the most difficult.
-About 2.5 million
+Hunger and related diseases were the main cause of death, both in France and Germany, where the accommodation and sanitary conditions were most advantageous, and in camps in Russia, Italy and Turkey, where the conditions were most difficult41.
+About 2,5 million prisoners ended up in prisoner-of-war camps42 in Germany during the Great War.
+Ca. 90 thousand privates, non - coms and officers, these being Russians, Romanians, Serbs, Frenchmen, Englishmen, Italians and Poles from the tsarist army, were sent to camps in Lambinowice43 and Nysa44: the largest